Claudia Lauper Bushman: Delaware, New York City, and Claremont

 In Newark, Delaware, Bushman started the Newark Historical Society with some of the students in her Newark history class at the University of Delaware.
 Bushman later was in charge of the Delaware historical commission for five years.
 In celebration of the anniversary of the Constitution and Delaware's statehood, she and her staff reenacted colonial balls, staged a parade, and released a million ladybugs, Delaware's state insect.

 The women's studies program committee at the University of Delaware refused to cross-list her honors history course on women because she was a Mormon.

 Bushman has been heavily involved in cultural activities and public relations in New York City.
 She was the producer of the youth celebration that coincided with the dedication of the Manhattan New York Temple.

 From 2008–2011 Claremont University appointed Richard Bushman to start a Mormon studies program, and Claudia taught classes as an adjunct professor.
 During her time at Claremont, Claudia established an oral history project to document the lives of Mormon women.
 The oral history project created more primary documents for students to study, and the book Mormon Women Have Their Say compiles some of the experiences gathered.
-The Mormon women oral history project is still ongoing.
+The Mormon women oral history project continued after Bushman's departure.